vincecampanale/blog/_drafts/2017-06-07-new-keyword.markdown

  I will show *how* it is doing what it does by implementing it in code.
 Finally, I will explain *why* it does these things and give a couple arguments for avoiding this approach altogether in most situations.
 The information presented here comes from [these](https://www.youtube.com/watch?v=Y3zzCY62NYc) [resources](https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e), processed by my brain.

 ### Constructor functions
-A Constructor function is a function that builds returns a new instance of object.
+A Constructor function is a function that builds and returns a new instance of object.
 It looks like this:

 ```javascript
 /** Car: {